-Long-Term Trainees (LTT) >300 hours per semester Long-Term Trainees are expected to work a minimum of 20 hours per week, meeting all requirements within the 20 hours (including over winter break).
+Long-Term Trainees (LTT) >300 hours per semester Long-Term Trainees are expected to work a minimum of 20 hours per week , meeting all requirements within the 20 hours (including over winter break).
 LTTs will complete 600 hours of training for the year and will complete 20 hours of training per week (15 weeks x 20 hours= 300 hours); 600 hours for the academic year, including working over academic year breaks such as Thanksgiving break and winter break.
 All LTT must complete an ILP to identify the activities they will be involved in to fulfill the LTT LEND requirements.
 Trainees must complete orientation, complete family visits, participate in every seminar, complete the three online courses, complete a group and individual research project, complete screening, assessment, and intervention assignments, record their time each week, and participate in a minimum of 40 hours of practicum each semester.
 Medium- Term Trainees (MTT) 40-299 hours per year Medium-Term Trainees are defined as those who will complete 40-299 hours of training in one academic year.
-All MTT will complete a modified ILP to identify the activities they will be involved in to fulfill the MTT LEND requirements.
-Trainees must complete orientation and record their time each week.
-Family visits, reading reflections, practicum, and the three online courses should be described in the Modified ILP.
+All MTT will complete orientation and attend seminars.
 Short-Term Trainees (STT) <39 hours Short-Term Trainees are defined as those who will complete up to 39 hours of training in one academic year.
 STT may decide which activities they would like to participate in, based on individualized need.